GoogleChrome/developer.chrome.com/site/en/blog/private-network-access-update/index.md

   for the Deprecation Trial.
 * September 2021: Chrome 94 rolls out to Stable.
 Web developers should have signed up for the Deprecation Trial and deployed trial tokens to production.
-* February 2022: Chrome 99 rolls out to Beta.
+* April 2022: Chrome 102 rolls out to Beta.
-* March 2022: Chrome 99 rolls out to Stable.
+* May 2022: Chrome 102 rolls out to Stable.
 The Deprecation Trial ends.
-Chrome blocks all private network requests from non-secure contexts.
+Chrome blocks all private network requests from public, non-secure contexts.

 ## What is Private Network Access